sagemathinc/cocalc-doc/source/howto/google-api.rst

 .. image:: img/second-run.png
      :width: 50%
+     :alt: second run

-Python 3 compatibility
+Python 2 compatibility
 ----------------------

-The script provided by Google is compatible with current versions of both Python 2 and Python 3.
+The script provided is compatible with current versions of both Python 2 and Python 3.
-The default ``python`` command in the CoCalc terminal runs Python 2.
+The default ``python`` command in the CoCalc terminal runs Python 3.
-Use ``python3`` at the command line to run quickstart.py with Python 3 compatible versions of the imported modules.
+Use ``python2`` at the command line to run quickstart.py with Python 2 compatible versions of the imported modules.

 For further study
 -----------------